The application deadline is February 15th. We accept a new cohort of students to begin in the fall of each year.

 - Official scores on the GRE general tests (Psychology test not required)

 Once complete, the Graduate College forwards the application package to the School Psychology Admissions Committee that is comprised of the four program faculty.
 Each member independently rates each applicant on five dimensions; GPA, GRE, experience, personal statement and letters of recommendation and make a recommendation regarding acceptance.
 Ratings are aggregated and applicants are ranked.
 Acceptance is then offered to applicants that received 4 positive recommendations in rank order until a cohort of approximately 8-10 students has been achieved.
-A typical cohort of students will have an average overall GPA of 3.5 and a Combined (Verbal and Quantitative) GRE of 1050.

 Every March, the School Psychology Program holds an Open House for applicants.
 We strongly encourage embrace this opportunity to meet the faculty and current students and visit our beautiful campus in the foothills of the Blue Ridge Mountains before deciding whether or not to attend our program.